This organization will be known as the East Diablo CYO League

 - All rosters and supporting materials must be submitted to the Board of Directors by a designated date established by the Board.
 Any team who has not submitted a roster shall forfeit all games until the roster is submitted.
 Any player who has not had appropriate documentation regarding proof of age submitted shall be ineligible and shall cause the forfeit of all games that he/she has played until the documentation is submitted.

 - All league fees must be paid by December 1.
-Any parish which fails to comply, will find its team ineligible for post-season playoffs.
+Any parish which fails to comply, will find its teams ineligible for postseason playoffs.

 - The "A" division will be known as the American Division.